Van der Graaf Generator: Influence

 Though the group have generally been commercially unsuccessful outside of early 1970s Italy, they have inspired notable musicians, including Rush and Julian Cope.
 Philip Oakey of the Human League said, "The band we really cared about was Van der Graaf Generator.
 That music was so committed."

-They were also namechecked by the likes of Graham Coxon, Marc Almond, Stephen Morris, Jello Biafra, Mark E. Smith and John Lydon.
+They were also namechecked by the likes of Graham Coxon, Mikael Åkerfeldt, Cedric Bixler-Zavala and Omar Rodríguez-López of The Mars Volta, Marc Almond, Stephen Morris, Jello Biafra, Mark E. Smith and John Lydon.
 Coxon is particularly fond of "House with No Door" from H to He (1970), saying the track is "extremely beautiful, with Jackson's truly lovely sax-and-flute instrumental section."
 Almond recalled hearing "Killer" for the first time saying, "I'd never heard anything like it before.
 It wasn't just Peter's snarling operatic vocal, it was the mix of instruments ...
 I became an instant fan."
 Mentioning their reputation as something of an acquired taste, Lydon said, "There's a few Van der Graaf things I like, but I'm not going to recommend anything to anyone.
 It might not be for them.
 Music doesn't come with a set of guidelines."
 Bruce Dickinson – a fan of the band since he saw them at Oundle School aged 13 – hailed Hammill as one of his childhood heroes.

 Although Van der Graaf Generator are generally categorised as progressive rock, Cope was keen to distance the band from that movement: "Their music was like some Brechtian bar band – the opposite of prog rock, really".
 Nevertheless, the band have been acknowledged as an influence on the neo-prog subgenre that emerged in the 1980s, producing Marillion as its most successful band.
 Hammill's singing style influenced Marillion singer Fish and he was a support act on Marillion's first album tour.